What Does YouTube CTR Actually Mean? Stop Misreading Your Click-Through Rate — YT SEO Architect

 What YouTube CTR Actually Measures

 YouTube defines CTR as "Impressions Click-Through Rate" — the percentage of impressions that resulted in a click.
-If your thumbnail was shown 10,000 times and 500 people clicked, your CTR is 5%.
+If your thumbnail was shown a large number of times and 500 people clicked, your CTR is a relatively high percentage.
 Simple math.
 But here is what YouTube does not tell you: the source of those impressions changes what the number means.

 Impressions from Browse Features (homepage) are your subscribers.
-These people know you, so CTR is naturally higher — 8-15% is normal.
+These people know you, so CTR is naturally higher.
+A typical range for this type of audience is often cited as 8-15%, although actual performance can vary.
 Impressions from Suggested Videos are cold audiences who have never seen your content.
-CTR will be lower — 3-6% is normal.
+CTR will be lower — a common range for this audience is typically reported as 3-6%.
 Impressions from YouTube Search are people actively looking for something.
 CTR depends entirely on how well your title matches their query.

 If you do not check where your impressions come from, you are looking at a blended CTR number that mixes subscriber clicks with cold-audience clicks.
 It tells you almost nothing useful.